python/cpython/Doc/library/shlex.rst

 Parsing Rules
 -------------

-When operating in non-POSIX mode, :class:`shlex` will try to obey to the following rules.
+When operating in non-POSIX mode, :class:`~shlex.shlex` will try to obey to the following rules.

 * Quote characters are not recognized within words (``Do"Not"Separate`` is